 A fairly loose definition of outsourcing could state that this business practice involves having someone who is not an employee of a company perform specific duties.
 And its history goes back further than anyone could think.
 The industrial revolution has set the stage for outsourcing particular tasks and performing some assignments offsite.
 Soon enough, manufacturing companies realized that they could outsource their production.

 Offshoring came to life, and it included the production of different items.
 At this point, companies looked into the possibilities of outsourcing to obtain the most cost-effective workforce.
-In the 1980s’, accounting and payroll services lived up to the same fate.
-Companies were definitely seeing the benefits of outsourcing when it came to both services and products.
+In the 1980s, accounting and payroll services lived up to the same fate.
+Companies definitely saw the benefits of outsourcing when it came to both services and products.